ArithmAttack: Evaluating Robustness of LLMs to Noisy Context in Math Problem Solving: Introduction

 \section{Introduction}

 As Large Language Models (LLMs) are improving in their ability to accurately process human language, their math problem-solving is also enhancing \cite{saraf2024towards, agrawal24give, wu2024mathchat}.
 However, these sets of questions might require reasoning capabilities to be answered.
 While LLMs have been shown to have such capabilities to some extent \cite{imani2023mathprompter}, their robustness to adversarial inputs remains a challenge.
 For instance, these models can be vulnerable to simple replacement of words with their synonyms \cite{zhou2024mathattack} and even typographical errors can negatively impact their ability to reason \cite{gan2024reasoning}.
+However, such attacks can semantically alter the samples by changing the current sample features to completely different ones (e.g. amoral --> moral).

 In this paper, we further investigate the math problem-solving robustness of LLMs to a different set of changes that take the form of noisy context containing a variety of punctuation marks.
-The key research question for this study is: \textit{How do LLMs respond to noise attacks consisting of random punctuation marks in the context of math problem-solving?}.
-Figure \ref{fig:ArithmAttack-sample} shows an example of an LLM response under ArithmAttack, where the model behaves erratically when it sees a noisy context whereas it answers the question in the clean prompt correctly.
+Given that none of the words are changed when new punctuation marks are inserted into the input text, the semantic similarity of the perturbed sentence remains unchanged.
+The key research question for this study is: \textit{How do LLMs respond to noise attacks consisting of random punctuation marks in the context of math problem-solving?} Figure \ref{fig:ArithmAttack-sample} shows an example of an LLM response under ArithmAttack, where the model behaves erratically when it sees a noisy context whereas it answers the question in the clean prompt correctly.

-Inspired by the AEDA method \cite{karimi-etal-2021-aeda-easier} which was initially utilized as a data augmentation method, we propose ArithmAttack to assess the robustness of seven LLMs (i.e. two Llama models \cite{dubey2024llama}, two Mistral models \cite{jiang2023mistral7b}, Zephyr \cite{tunstall2023zephyr}, Gemma2 \cite{team2024gemma}, and Qwen2.5 \cite{yang2024qwen2}) to noisy data.
+Inspired by the AEDA (An Easier Data Augmentation) method \cite{karimi-etal-2021-aeda-easier}, we propose ArithmAttack to assess the robustness of eight LLMs (i.e. two Llama models \cite{dubey2024llama}, two Mistral models \cite{jiang2023mistral7b}, Zephyr \cite{tunstall2023zephyr}, Gemma2 \cite{team2024gemma}, Qwen2.5 \cite{yang2024qwen2}, and DeepSeek \cite{guo2025deepseek}) to noisy data.
 Similarly to AEDA, we introduce this noise by randomly inserting punctuation marks into the context of math problems from two math datasets, namely GSM8K \cite{cobbe2021gsm8k} and MultiArith \cite{roy2015solving}.
 We then evaluate how these models perform under different noise levels, with the noise affecting 10\%, 30\%, and 50\% of the sentence length (based on the number of words).